-NOMINEES 2016

-The projects submitted to the 2016 edition of the Awards are a perfect example of the intrinsic properties of PC sheets.
+NOMINEES 2016 The following brochure presents all the projects submitted to the 2016 edition of the Awards and highlights the winners and runners up.
+All the nominees 2016 are a perfect example of the intrinsic properties of PC sheets.
 They clearly demonstrate high impact- & fire-resistance, durability, flexibility, lightweight and transparency of polycarbonate.